240624-Java-Full-Stack-HTD-Infosys/Notes/QC Study/README.md

 ### Current Topics - Spring Competency
  - [Spring](./qc-spring.md)
  - [Hibernate](./qc-hibernate.md)
+   - We only care about a few main points here:
+   - What is an ORM?
+   - How do we define entities?
+(Which annotations and what do they do?)

 ### Previous Topics - Java SQL REST competency
  - [OOP](./oop.md)